gekkekoe/esphome-ecodan-hp/docs/hardware.md

 |pin 2 - red (5v) | pin 3 - red (5v) |
 |pin 3 - white (GPIO 2) | pin 2 - white (Tx) |
 |pin 4 - yellow (GPIO 1) | pin 1 - yellow (Rx) |

+When done correctly, it should look like [this](https://raw.githubusercontent.com/gekkekoe/esphome-ecodan-hp/refs/heads/main/img/m5stack_cn105.jpg)

 *Note: pin 5 (12v) on the cn105 is not used.*